Export Hotspot data

 I talked a lot about exporting the Hotspot data into your internal applications but why not having the data directly in your application.

 You can, for example, use your website as an identity management for the Hotspot service.
-Each time a user connects to the Hotspot he will create an account on your website (via a widget, an API call on the portal or SAML) and then the identity data is directly hosted in your database.
-This is the ideal scenario that has multiple advantages:
+Each time a user when to connect the Hotspot he will create an account on your website (via a widget, an API call on the portal or SAML) and then the identity data is directly hosted in your database.
+This is the ideal scenario that have multiple advantages:

 - Your visitor will have the same user experience between Hotspot and your website

-- There is no need to normalise the Hotspot data
+- Their is no need to normalize the Hotspot data

 - You can extend any website services/tools to the Hotspot (marketing, analytics…)

-- Most of the legal assessment done on the website can be re-used for the Hotspot
+- Most of the legal assessment (link to article #4) done on the website can be re-used for the Hotspot